Viewing Work Requests

 Node Pool Work Requests

-Resources managed by Container Engine for Kubernetes can only support one work request at a time.
+Resources managed by Kubernetes Engine can only support one work request at a time.
 Work requests launched while another work request is in progress will fail and return a conflict.
 Because some operations depend on the completion of other operations, you must monitor each operation's work request and confirm it has succeeded before proceeding to the next operation.
 A create node pool work request has a status of Succeeded when the workflow successfully creates a node and the node is registered with an Active status.

 Work Request Status